 Photographing a screen showing a deepfake is an attack that no existing provenance system addresses.
 TrueShot introduces a sensor-based approach: cross-correlating physical sensor readings at capture time to detect anomalies consistent with screen photography.

-Six signals — proximity, light/ISO mismatch, magnetometer anomaly, gyroscope stability, dark room without flash, step counter — are scored from 0 to 100.
-This works regardless of screen technology (LCD, OLED, MicroLED) because it uses physics, not pixels.
+Six signals — proximity, light/ISO mismatch, magnetometer anomaly, gyroscope stability, dark room without flash, step counter — scored from 0 to 100.
+Uses physics, not pixels.

 Multiple photos from different devices can be verified as mutually consistent — without any communication between devices.

 Drop two or more photos on the web verifier.
-The JavaScript compares barometric pressure (within 2 hPa), timestamps (within 5 minutes), GPS (within ~100m), and a correlation hash.
-Three photos from three independent devices with physically coherent sensors are practically impossible to fabricate.
+JavaScript compares barometric pressure (within 2 hPa), timestamps (within 5 min), GPS (within ~100m), and a correlation hash.

 Enable once, forget about it.
 TrueShot runs a background service that detects new photos from any camera app and creates a sealed copy with the full manifest.
 No workflow changes needed.